 Ever wanted to ride America’s wild horses?
 On our ride in Shell, Wyoming you can do just that.
 The ranch boasts a hefty quota of Mustangs within its herd of guest horses, as well as paints and Quarter Horses.
 With their wild ancestry and ancient colonial bloodlines, Mustangs are tough as old boots, yet also sensitive, intelligent and willing.
 Their characteristics vary from herd to herd depending on their ancestry and the environment in which they roam, but they are typically 14-15 hands high, with a well-proportioned, light yet muscular build.
 To sit astride these horses is an utter privilege: their history is palpable and they are a joy to ride.

 Quarter Horses seem to be on their way to world domination in many disciplines thanks to their strength, agility, intelligence and willing nature.
-Especially popular as working horses on farms, stations and ranches, they’re used in a number of Globetrotting rides including the Big Horn Cattle Drive, The Rainbow Beach, Bush & Cattle Ride, our rides in Montana and Shell, Wyoming, and many more.
+Especially popular as working horses on farms, stations and ranches, they’re used in a number of Globetrotting rides including the Montana ride, the Shell, Wyoming ride and the Big Horn Cattle Drive in the USA, The Rainbow Beach, Bush & Cattle Ride in Australia, the Pantanal ride in Brazil and many more.
 You can’t help but be impressed by Quarter Horses’ innate cow sense, which is so strong that they need very little direction from their rider in order to get the job done, whether it be cutting a beast from the herd or mustering.
 But whether you’re working cattle, trekking over mountains, campdrafting or just enjoying the view between two ears, your Quarter Horse will never fail to impress.

 As the name implies, Welsh Cobs are native to Wales, and you’ll be riding these hardy horses on all four of our Welsh rides: the Trans Wales Trail, the Hay Triangle, the National Park Trail and the Black Mountain Explorer.
 The Welsh breed divides into four sections: the Welsh Mountain Pony, the Welsh Cob, the Welsh Pony of Riding Type and the Welsh Pony of Cob Type.
 At a glance, these sections often seem like entirely separate breeds – the Welsh Mountain Pony stands no taller than 12.2 hands high, while the Welsh Cob stands at least 13.2 hands high, with many individuals being horse height rather than pony height.
 These Cobs are the type you’ll get to enjoy on our rides.
 They’re ponies at heart: alert, compact and up for anything.
 But don’t let their heritage fool you – these plucky horses are strong as lions, with surefootedness and intelligence that will astound you.